 - Call NOVEC at 703-335-0500 or 1-888-335-0500, or report the outage online by logging in on novec.com.
 Track outages and check for updates on the Outage Center.

 - Avoid opening freezers and refrigerators to keep food cold.

 - Only use portable generators, camp stoves, or grills outdoors to avoid carbon monoxide poisoning.
 Alternatively, heat food in a chafing dish or fondue pot over canned fuel.

-If people see a downed power line and pole, they should STAY AWAY!Snow and water on the ground -even damp pavement -and debris near power lines could be energized and deadly.
-Notify NOVEC and the police immediately!
+Stay far away from downed power lines.
+The line itself and the ground near it could be energized and deadly.
+Notify NOVEC and the police immediately.
 Learn more.